realpython/python-guide/docs/intro/duction.rst

 * **ubiquity on computers**

   Python is available on Windows, \*nix, and Mac.
-It runs wherever the Java virtual machine runs, and the reference implementation CPython can help bring Python to wherever there is a working C compiler.
+It runs wherever the Java virtual machine runs, and the reference implementation :program:`CPython` can help bring Python to wherever there is a working C compiler.

 * **friendly community**